midleman/slack-workflow-status/README.md

 ## Key Features

-- Posts workflow status to slack.
+- Posts workflow status to slack using Slack API (not webhook).
 - Includes individual job statuses and durations (optional).
 - Includes Playwright (Junit) test result summaries with failure and flake details in comment thread. (optional)
 - Includes a report URL for Playwright-based jobs in comment thread. (optional)